 Rotterdam maybe not a popular city to visit for tourists when visiting the Netherlands.
-However the city has special monuments that make it differs to other cities in the Netherlands.
-In 2007, Rotterdam declared itself as City of Architecture by applying purple color to its 40 outstanding buildings, the purple virus was affecting the whole city, some residencies and office buildings painted part of their homes and buildings in purple to support Rotterdam’s initiative.
+However, the city has special monuments that make it differs to other cities in the Netherlands.
+In 2007, Rotterdam declared itself as City of Architecture by applying purple color to its 40 outstanding buildings, the purple virus was affecting the whole city, some residences and office buildings painted part of their homes and buildings in purple to support Rotterdam’s initiative.
 Now, Rotterdam aims to be the world’s most sustainable port city, by promoting sustainable architecture and green industries.
-Rotterdam is also the first city in the Netherlands who has elected a Moroccan born with dual nationalities as its City Mayor, Ahmed Aboutaleb.
+Rotterdam is also the first city in the Netherlands who has elected a Moroccan-born with dual nationalities as its City Mayor, Ahmed Aboutaleb.

 The bridge is 800 meters long and 139 meters high, that make it as the tallest bridge in the Netherlands.
 Some part of the bridge can be opened for the passing through ships.
-Major events in Rotterdam usually closed by having fire-works in the bridge area.
-Annually, Rotterdam also celebrate New Year Fire-Works in Erasmus Bridge.
+Major events in Rotterdam usually closed by having fireworks in the bridge area.
+Annually, Rotterdam also celebrates New Year Fire-Works in Erasmus Bridge.

 The second monument that I consider has been giving Rotterdam a special character is Steam Ship Rotterdam (SS Rotterdam).
 The ship was inaugurated by Dutch Queen Juliana in Rotterdam on 13 September 1958.